 As you can probably guess, a buyer’s market happens when the number of properties for sale is greater than the number of potential buyers.
 If you are in the market to buy a home, doing so during a buyer’s market is ideal.
 You can likely purchase a nice home at a lower price than what it is listed at, and significantly lower than in a seller’s market

 Selling a home in a buyer’s market can be very difficult.
 Because there are a limited number of buyers, your house may be on the market for a long time.
-When you do find an interested buyer, they may want to negotiate a lower price, and you may have to make compromises to finalize the sale.
+When you do find an interested buyer, they have negotiating power to lower the price, and you may have to make compromises to finalize the sale.

-When buying or selling a home, determining whether or not you are doing so in a buyer’s or seller’s market is key to figuring out sale price and supply and demand.
+When buying or selling a home, determining whether or not you are doing so in a buyer’s market vs seller’s market is key to figuring out sale price and supply and demand.
+Talking to a real estate agent can help you understand what kind of market you are in.